Hill Workouts Guide + Sample Workouts

 To recover from your hill workouts, replenish with at least 16 ounces of water and electrolytes post-workout.
 Also, make sure you stretch after hill workouts.
 To speed up recovery for sore or tired legs, you can lie on your back and put your legs up a wall, so you are in a rotated seated position with your legs out straight up the wall, at a 90-degree angle to your body.
 Foam rolling is also a great way to help speed up your recovery from a tough hill workout.

 Do you incorporate hills in your training program?
-Tag @Runstreet on Instagram to share your training and get cheered on.
-If you need a customized running program including hill workouts, head to the Runstreet Training Center.👋
+Follow and tag @Runstreet on Instagram to share your training and get cheered on.
+If you need a customized running program including hill workouts, head to the Runstreet Training Center.
+We have different training plans for various race distances, from 5K training to marathon training.

 Happy running to you!